Ex-Texas cop charged over shooting teen eating hamburger

 Their attorney, Brian Powers, said it’s “an incredibly difficult time for them.”

-A rookie officer, Brennand reported the vehicle in which Cantu sat had evaded him the night before during an attempted traffic stop.
-Brennand said he suspected the vehicle had been stolen.
+Brennand, a rookie officer, reported the vehicle Cantu was sitting in had evaded him the night before during an attempted traffic stop.
+Brennand said he suspected the vehicle was stolen.

 In body camera footage released by police, Brennand opens the car door and tells Cantu to get out.
 The car drives backward, door open, and the officer fires multiple times into the vehicle.
 He continues to shoot as the car drives away.